No. 15 Kentucky bounces back to beat MSU

+LEXINGTON, Ky. – Challenged by coach John Calipari to be tougher, Kentucky made its presence felt against Mississippi State.

+Especially Nick Richards, who took the criticism and asserted himself on both ends of the floor.

-LEXINGTON, Ky.
-(AP) — Nick Richards scored a career-high 27 points, Immanuel Quickley added 21 and No. 15 Kentucky beat Mississippi State 80-72 on Tuesday night for its 14th consecutive victory over the Bulldogs.
+Richards scored a career-high 27 points, including 25 in the second half, Immanuel Quickley added 21 and No. 15 Kentucky beat Mississippi State 80-72 on Tuesday night for its 14th-consecutive victory over the Bulldogs.

-Seeking to regroup after last weekend's 75-66 loss at No. 11 Auburn, the Wildcats (17-5, 7-2 Southeastern Conference) never trailed and led by as many as 14 midway through the second half.
-They were quicker and more physical against the Bulldogs, outscoring them 38-34 in the paint and drawing fouls.
-They made 31 of 36 from the line.
+Seeking to regroup after last weekend's 75-66 loss at No. 11 Auburn, the Wildcats (17-5, 7-2 SEC) never trailed and led by as many as 14 midway through the second half.
+They were quicker and more physical against the Bulldogs, outscoring them 38-34 in the paint and 25-8 on the break.

+Kentucky also drew fouls and made 31 of 36 chances from the line, including its final 16.

 The Bulldogs (14-8, 5-4 SEC) got within 64-59 with 2:36 remaining, but Richards and Quickley closed the victory by combining to make 14 free throws.
 The Wildcats shot 44% from the field.

-After totaling just seven points and seven rebounds on Saturday, Richards bounced back big by making 7 of 10 from the field and grabbing 11 rebounds.
-The 6-foot-10 junior also made 13 of 15 free throws.
+After totaling just seven points and seven rebounds on Saturday, Richards bounced back big by making 7 of 10 from the field and grabbing 11 rebounds for his 10th double-double this season.
+The 6-foot-11 junior shook off 1 for 4 shooting in the first half to hit all six attempts in the second half and 13 of 15 free throws.

+"I've got great point guards," said Richards, who topped his previous career best of 25 at Texas Tech nearly two weeks ago.
+"They found me for open jump shots, quick lobs, quick post-ups to get easy hooks off.
+Like I said, I've got great point guards."

+Mississippi State coach Ben Howland went a bit further in praising Richards and 6-10 forward EJ Montgomery.

+"He's really one of the dominant bigs in all of college basketball," Howland said of Richards.
+"The way he shoots the ball, his foul shooting was tremendous.
+I thought they did a good defensively protecting the paint."

-Quickley made 14 from the line to offset 3-of-11 shooting.
-EJ Montgomery added 12 points to score in double figures for the first time in four games and had eight rebounds, his highest total since grabbing 10 against Utah in December.
+Quickley offset 3 of 11 shooting to make all 14 from the line and tie a school record for most free throws without a miss.
+Montgomery added 12 points to score in double figures for the first time in four games and had eight rebounds, his highest total since grabbing 10 against Utah in December.
+Montgomery also had three of Kentucky's seven steals.

+"What EJ did is what my vision for him is," Calipari said.
+"Notice that he didn't take many jump shots and the ones he did, he missed.
+Everything else was at the rim.
+He squared up and drove the ball and that's all we've been trying to get him to do."

 BIG PICTURE

-Mississippi State: Perry had averaged 20.3 points and 11 rebounds in his previous 10 games, but he struggled against Kentucky at both ends for most of the night.
-Likewise for his teammates, who didn't string together many baskets until late.
+Mississippi State: Perry had averaged 20.3 points and 11 rebounds in his previous 10 games, but he struggled against Kentucky at both ends.
+The forward shot just 4 of 16 and had eight rebounds before fouling out.
+Stewart and Woodard each made 6 of 10 from the field, but the Bulldogs didn't string together many baskets until late and couldn't stop Kentucky's march to the foul line.

 Kentucky: The Wildcats had room for improvement in several phases and were consistent on both ends.
-Their only weakness was 1-of-10 shooting from beyond the arc, which didn't matter because they were strong inside the line.
+Their only weakness was 1 of 10 shooting from beyond the arc, which didn't matter because they were strong inside the line.
+Ashton Hagans had six points and six assists.

+"We learned from the mistakes, we got better in practice and the coaches emphasized what we needed to do," Richards added.
+"We weren't rebounding as a team and did drills to make ourselves more aggressive, more active on the glass, and just got better from it."

 UP NEXT

-Mississippi State hosts last-place Vanderbilt on Saturday, aiming to keep the Commodores winless in SEC play.
+Mississippi State hosts last-place Vanderbilt on Saturday.
+The Commodores enter Wednesday's game against first-place LSU 0-8 in SEC play.

 Kentucky visits border rival Tennessee on Saturday, looking to end a two-game slide against the Volunteers.